-We have opened new offices in Fairhope, Alabama, Fort Walton, Florida, Venice, Florida, Sarasota, Florida, Orlando, Florida and Columbus, Georgia in the past five years.
-We may not be able to successfully manage this growth with sufficient human resources, training and operational, financial and technological resources.
+We have opened new offices in Fort Walton, Florida, Venice, Florida, Sarasota, Florida, Orlando, Florida, Tallahassee, Florida, Columbus, Georgia, Charlotte, North Carolina, and Asheville, North Carolina in the past five years.
+We may not be able to successfully manage this growth without sufficient human resources, training and operational, financial and technological resources.
 Any such failure could limit our ability to be successful in these new markets and may have a material adverse effect on our business, financial condition, results of operations and prospects.